OElhwry/deadcenter/README.md

 <p align="center">
   <b>One input.
 One chance.
 Stop the dot.</b><br>
   A reflex timing game that starts forgiving and ends ruthless.<br>
   20 levels.
 4 tiers.
-One question — are you dead center?
+One question, are you dead center?
 </p>

 <p align="center">